by Laura Steiger

 Due to the prevalence of skin cancer, health care providers emphasize the importance of using sunscreen.

 Look for labels that identify products as “reef friendly” or compare ingredient lists on sunscreen products with the following information, look up the ratings for specific products in the Environmental Working Group (EWG) sunscreen guide, and seek out safe alternatives.

 Where you shop can make it simpler to find products that keep your personal health and the health of our environment in mind.
-At the Community Food Co-op, wellness department staff review the ingredients and manufacturing practices of the health and beauty products sold in our stores.
+At the Community Food Co-op, wellness department staff review the ingredients and manufacturing practices of the products sold in our stores.
 Wellness staff can also share resources for you to look up information about specific ingredients and products, empowering Co-op shoppers to make informed purchasing decisions on personal care items.

 The EWG has long been at the forefront of research on the health effects of sunscreen ingredients and debunking the misleading claims made by sunscreen manufacturers.
 EWG's 2021 Guide to Sunscreens investigated nearly a thousand beach and sport sunscreens, and despite improvements made by sunscreen manufacturers over the years, the research found that “serious concerns remain.”

 It turns out that chemicals such as oxybenzone and oxtinoxate are not only harmful to coral reefs and many other forms of aquatic life, but also to human health.
 Oxybenzone “is an allergen and a hormone disruptor that soaks through skin and is measured in the body of nearly every American,” the EWG report states.
 Yet, the ingredient was found in forty percent of non-mineral sunscreen products on the market.
 The EWG report provides a section on additional ingredient concerns that rates overall hazard, cancer, developmental, and reproductive toxicity, and allergies and immunotoxicity (see example in following image).
 It also discloses which manufacturers use animal testing or share misleading claims.